lsieun/EnglishDictionary/vocabulary/a/adherent.md

 - Word: adherent

 - Type: noun [C]
-- Meaning: a person who supports a political party or set of ideas
+- Meaning: a person who strongly supports a particular person, principle, or set of ideas
-- Chinese: （政党、思想的）拥护者，追随者，信徒
+- Chinese: 拥护者，追随者，信徒
 - Tags: person
-- Eg.:
+- Eg.: She has been an adherent of home schooling for years.